secretstartups/handbook/product/product-analysis/index.html.md

 ## Capacity

-As the Product Analysis team is still fairly new and small, we expect most PMs to self-serve analysis and only create data issues on critical asks.
+As the Product Analysis team is still fairly new and small, we expect most PMs to self-serve on analysis and only create data issues for critical asks.
 As the group grows, so will our ability to support additional asks and analyses.

 ## Slack